ashilohfaith-debug/The-Complete-Java-Masterclass/Day-07/day7.md

 <br/>

 ## Overview
-Today, I learned about Switch Control Statements in Java, which provide a cleaner and more readable alternative to long `if-else-if` ladders when handling multiple conditions based on a single variable.
+Today, I learnt Switch Control Statements in Java, which provide a cleaner and more readable alternative to long `if-else-if` ladders when handling multiple conditions based on a single variable.

 <br/>